GoalSmashers/css-minification-benchmark/README.md

 Clone the repository, install the dependencies with `npm install` and then run `node ./bin/bench`.
 That's it!

-If you prefer to see results without cloning the repo here are [the most recent ones](https://goalsmashers.github.io/css-minification-benchmark/).
+If you prefer to see results without cloning the repository [here](https://goalsmashers.github.io/css-minification-benchmark/) are the most recent ones.

-### How can I generate the html report?
+### How can I generate the HTML report?

-Just run `node ./bin/bench --html > report.html`
+Just run `npm run bench-html`

 ### How can I test my CSS file?